zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 When you run it outside of z/OS without `zos` profile, a mock implementation `MockPlatformUser` is used.
 This accepts user ID `zowe` and password `zowe`.

-Applications should support stateless token-based authentication provided by [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).
-This is not implemented yet.

 ### REST API Responses

-There three possible responses when authentication fails.
+Following are the possible responses when authentication fails.

 1. Credentials (user ID or password) were invalid.
 Standard HTTP status code `401` is returned with more details in the body in the format of `ApiMessage`: